 - a.
 Be free of signs of active fungal (ringworm) infection, including sore mouth.
 If a goat is rejected, all goats transported in the same vehicle will be rejected. - b.
 All sexually intact (does & bucks) and wethers must be identified with a registered tattoo or an official USDA premise ID tag ("scrapies" tag).
 Kids, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - 2.
 Market goats must be inspected by a superintendent before being unloaded. - 3.
-ID/Ownership:

-- a.
+ID/Ownership: - a.
 Market goats must have an official 4-H ear tag in place and been weighed in and tagged at the county wide sheep and goat weigh in and tagging. - b.
 Breeding females must be owned by June 1, current year. - c.
-Can be any breed or combination of goat breeds. - d.
+Can be any breed or combination of meat goat breeds. - d.
 An exhibitor may exhibit 3 market goats.
 Wethers or does can be shown in market classes.
 Does may be shown in market or breeding, but not both. - 4.
 Weight: Goats must weigh a minimum of 60 pounds to be eligible for livestock sale and to show for grand or reserve.
-No maximum weight. - 5.
-Teeth: All goats must have baby teeth in place with no visible signs of permanent teeth. - 6.
+No maximum weight.

+- 5. Teeth: All goats must have baby teeth in place with no visible signs of permanent teeth. - 6.
 Horns: Market goats must be dehorned.
 If horned, horns must be tipped rounded.
 Breeding Does should not be tipped or dehorned. - Grooming: Artificial coloring, paint, or powder will not be permitted for use during the entire show.
 Market goats must be clipped or shorn prior to their arrival.
 Touch-up clipping only will be allowed. - 8.
 Shearing: Is required with an equal amount of hair above the knee and hock. - 9.
 Bracing: Goats must be shown with all four feet on the ground.
 Exhibitors may use a collar, a collar with a short lead, or a halter when showing.
 Medium/3 mm or smaller pinch collars will be allowed.
 The show superintendent has the right to interpret this rule. - 10.
+Goats must be trained to lead with halter or neck chain/lead.
+Animals unable to be led in normal fashion will be disqualified. - 11.
 Communicable Disease/Club Lamb Fungus: Goats will be visually inspected for sore mouth, ringworm and general health before they will be allowed to unload.
 This procedure is necessary to ensure that communicable diseases are not passed to other animals or participants.
-If an animal is found to be infected with sore mouth or active ringworm lesions, that animal will not be allowed to unload and all goats transported in the same vehicle will be rejected.
+If an animal is found to be infected with sore mouth or active ringworm lesions, that animal will not be allowed to unload and all goats transported in the same vehicle will be rejected. - 12.
+All market goats must be born after January 1 of current year.

-- 1. Junior Fitting & Showing Market Goat Hedgewood Prairie - 2.
-Intermediate Fitting & Showing Market Goat Hedgewood Prairie - 3.
+1. Junior Fitting & Showing Market Goat - Hedgewood Prairie

+- 2. Intermediate Fitting & Showing Market Goat Hedgewood Prairie - 3.
 Senior Fitting & Showing Market Goat Hedgewood Prairie - 4.
 Grand Champion Market Goat Aker Farms Dan and Jean Ann Aker - 5.
 Reserve Champion Market Goat Ben Aker and Joe Aker - 6.
 Champion Breeding Doe Bulk Livestock - 7.
-Reserve Champion Breeding Doe Bulk Livestock - 8.
-Club Pen of 3 1st-\$20; 2nd-\$15; 3rd-\$10 Hedgewood Prairie - 9.
-Rate of gain 1st-\$20; 2nd-\$15; 3rd-\$10; 4th-\$5 Traskowsky Farms Fred and Jeanne Traskowsky, and Cole Kennels-Jeff and Toye Cole - 10.
-Individual Herdsmanship Award Bulk Livestock - 11.
-Club Herdsmanship Award Bulk Livestock - 12.
+Grand Champion and Reserve Grand Champion Meat Goat Banners Clarence and Eileen Garten Memorial - 8.
+Reserve Champion Breeding Doe Bulk Livestock - 9.
+Club Pen of 3 1st-\$20; 2nd-\$15; 3rd-\$10 Hedgewood Prairie - 10.
+Rate of gain 1st-\$20; 2nd-\$15; 3rd-\$10; 4th-\$5 Traskowsky Farms Fred and Jeanne Traskowsky, and Cole Kennels-Jeff and Toye Cole - 11.
+Individual Herdsmanship Award Bulk Livestock - 12.
+Club Herdsmanship Award Bulk Livestock - 13.
 Showmanship Premiums Kevin & Rosemary Harris